Merrillee Ehrlich: Florida Judge Loudly Berates Woman In Wheelchair, Now The Woman Has Died And Judge Resigned

 “Ma’am, I am not here to talk to you about your breathing treatments!”

-After being done with Twiggs, the judge directed her ire towards the next defendant, another domestic violence suspect who was trying to plead with her for leniency because she needed to care for her baby.
+After finishing with Twiggs, the judge directed her ire towards the next defendant, another domestic violence suspect who was trying to plead with her for leniency because she needed to care for her baby.
 Ehrlich wasn’t having any of that, either.

 “Don’t talk!
 You have an attorney here talking for you!
 Ma’am, be quiet or be removed!
 Be quiet!”

-So over-the-top was Ehrlich’s behavior that day that Broward County public defender Howard Finkelstein’s office has asked the state’s judiciary to ban Ehrlich from the courthouse.
+So over-the-top was Ehrlich’s behavior that Broward County public defender Howard Finkelstein’s office has asked the state’s judiciary to ban Ehrlich from the courthouse.

 “It is not appropriate for anyone to endure that kind of treatment.
 All that was required was a bit of patience, and a bit of respect to allow this lady to speak, to gather herself and to breathe.”

-Within a day of being harassed by Ehrlich, Ms. Twiggs died.
+Within a few days of being harassed by Ehrlich, Ms. Twiggs died.
 Her daughter, Michelle Ballard, said that her mother was jailed for two days, during which time she failed to receive adequate food or medical care, and that she was brought before the judge starving and barely able to breathe.
-What’s more, Ms. Ballard says that the trauma of her experience in the courtroom contributed to her mother’s death.
+Ballard said that the trauma of her mother’s experience in the courtroom contributed to her death.

 “I’m now a teenager who will have to bury her mother.”